Ten benefits of reading

 As children develop they begin to imagine how they would feel in that situation.

 Reading is fun.

 A book or an e-reader doesn't take up much space and is light to carry, so you take it anywhere.
 You'll never be bored if you have a book in your bag.

 Reading is a great way to spend time together.

-Reading together on the sofa, bedtimes stories and visiting the library are just some ways of spending time together.
+Reading together on the sofa, bedtime stories, and visiting the library are just some ways of spending time together.

 Children who read achieve better in school.

 Reading promotes achievement in all subjects, not just English.
 Children who are good readers tend to achieve better across the curriculum.